 - Etobicoke Creek near Heart Lake Conservation Area

 There are four types of salmon that live in Lake Ontario.
+Head down to see all of them during the salmon run in Lake Ontario.
 They are all dark silver, so it can sometimes be hard to tell them apart!1.
 Chinook Salmon

 The most popular is the Chinook (or King) salmon.
 As the largest of the local species, it grows from 30-100 cm and can weigh 7-15 lbs.
 It typically has a blue or green back with lots of dark speckles, a dark mouth, and a white belly.2.
 Coho Salmon